Rampal (spiritual leader): Legal issues

 In July 2014, some Arya Samaji lawyers clashed with Rampal's followers that again disrupted the court proceedings.
 In September 2014, Rampal was asked to appear before the Punjab and Haryana High Court in Chandigarh, in a contempt of court case.
 The local administration imposed Section 144 and deployed 2,000 police personnel to prevent his followers from entering the city.
 Despite this, thousands of followers gathered in the city, although Rampal did not appear before the court.

 During 2010–14, Rampal avoided appearing in court hearings 42 times.
 In 2014, the Punjab and Haryana High Court issued non-bailable arrest warrants against him after his followers were alleged of disrupting court's proceedings.
 When the police tried to detain him on 9 November, his followers formed human chains outside the Satlok Ashram to prevent the police from arresting him.
 The police tried to initiate a dialogue, and asked him to surrender.
 Rampal's followers announced that the police will have to kill more than 100,000 followers before arresting him.

-By 18 November, his Satlok Ashram in Hisar was protected by thousands of his followers who wielded lathis and flags reading "SatSaheb," the word used for Supreme God.
+By 18 November, his Satlok Ashram in Hisar was protected by thousands of his followers who wielded lathis and flags reading "SatSaheb," the word used for God.
 The Ashram was also protected by thousands of women devotees who blocked the entrance for several days, which prevented the police from entering it.
 More than 20,000 security personnel and police forced their way into the ashram, but they could not find Rampal for arrest.
 The police used earth movers to break wall on rear side of Ashram to find him, but were opposed by large number of followers who injured 28 police personnel in an effort to halt their entry.
 A large number of media personnel was also hit by the police.
 The bodies of five women and an 18-month-old child were found in his ashram.

 Rampal was arrested on the night of 19 November 2014, along with more than 900 of his followers, on charges including sedition, murder, attempt to murder, conspiracy, hoarding illegal weapons, wrongful confinement, and aiding and abetting suicide-mongers.
 His followers demanded CBI investigation of the whole incident.